Deportes Linares

 Deportes Linares is a Chilean Football club, their home town is Linares in Chile and play in the 3rd tier of Chilean football, the Segunda División.

 The club was founded on November 19, 1955 as Lister Rossel (a famous local pediatrician and amateur sportsman).
 In 1974 the club name was changed to Deportes Linares.

 The year 1992 the team's name was changed again, to be known as Frutilinares.

 A new name, this time Linares Unido, was given to the club in 2006.
 And finally, in 2011, the club took back their current name, Deportes Linares.

+Linares lifted the cup in the match against Provincial Ranco after winning 3-0 with 2 great goals from Mauricio cortez at 17', 54' and one from Sergio Bobadilla at 37' and as the cherry on top, debutant goalkeeper Iván Ahumada would save a penalty at the end.